-We're counting down the top 100 off-road tracks and destinations in Australia for 2017, voted on by you, the adventure travel community!
+We've counting down the top 100 off-road tracks and destinations in Australia, voted on by you, the adventure travel community!
 Read part three of the countdown to discover which locations and journeys took out places 50 to 26.

 50 - The Otways, VIC

 The wilder side to the Great Ocean Road is a relatively simple off-road assignment, but what you encounter along the way is anything but rote.
 Moss-covered boulders and beautiful waterfalls like Beauchamp Falls and Hopetoun Falls punctuate the temperate rainforest, while a stand of giant Californian Redwoods resides down an unsealed road near Beech Forest, illustrating the range and natural mystique the Otways offers.

 49 - Mount Mee, QLD

 In D’Aguilar National Park north of Brisbane you’ll find Mount Mee, one of the most accessible and well-rounded adventure playgrounds close to Queensland’s capital.
 Enjoy green rolling hills, thick rainforest and undulating tracks that cut across the range, which you can explore on a day trip or delve into over a weekend with the help of Archer and Neurum Creek campgrounds.

 The Glasshouse Mountains are an off-road initiation for South East Queensland four-wheel drivers.
 Rich red tracks crisscross at will and range from easy to nigh-on impossible, with the iconic silhouette of Mt Tibrogargan overlooking the scene as travellers meander through the pine forests that are so typical of the region.